How to Read a Wine Label: Without Feeling Lost

 • Tuscany

-In much of Europe, labels focus on place, not grape.
-Here’s the cheat sheet:
+In much of Europe, labels focus on place not grape.
+That can feel confusing at first.
+But once you know the translation, it becomes simple.

-• Bordeaux → Usually Cabernet or Merlot blends
+• Bordeaux → usually Cabernet Sauvignon and/or Merlot blends

 • Sancerre → Sauvignon Blanc